zilan-turunc/dsa210_project/README.md

 ## **Expected Outcomes**
 This project is expected to:
 1. Identify patterns in TikTok screentime and content preferences during specific menstrual phases.
-2. Highlight potential correlations between high screentime and perceived productivity or focus levels.
+2. Highlight potential correlations between high screentime and productivity or focus levels.
 3. Provide insights into how TikTok’s recommendation system aligns with natural behavioral changes during the menstrual cycle.